jonathanbock00/ObsidianPublishViaQuartz/content/Recipes/Basil spinach beans.md

 # Nutrient
 [Cronometer](https://cronometer.com/#custom-meals)
 Eat as much as you want.
-Recipe sticks to Protein 15%, Carbs 65%, Fat 20%. (% of recipe calories) And 70% water content.
+Recipe sticks to Protein x%, Carbs x%, Fat x%. (% of recipe calories) And 70% water content.